signalscorps/cti-python-stix2-tutorial/README.md

 ## License

-License is MIT.
+Licensed under [MIT](/LICENSE).
 Please feel free to use any of these examples for you own training content.

 ## Support